Your September Horoscope Is Here & It's Time To Reflect, Rest & Restore

 Virgo, you yourself are the highlight of this month as your birthday season continues to help you ascend to new heights on a spiritual, physical and soulful level.
 Although the retrograde is technically over, your ruler Mercury’s post-shadow period during the first two weeks of September helps you be more present with yourself and others by reminding you that so much of what you’ve been looking for already exists right in front of you.
 It’s when you decide to press pause on the rat race that you’re able to truly smell the roses.

-Practice compassion toward yourself and others this month, especially if you’ve found yourself being overly critical during Virgo season.
-It’s not too late to press the reset button, and the new moon intentions you set this month between September 2 and September 12 are likely to help you step into a new chapter of your life feeling more self-assured.
+Practise compassion toward yourself and others this month, especially if you’ve found yourself being overly critical during Virgo season.
+It’s not too late to press the reset button, and the new moon intentions you set this month between 2nd September and 12th September are likely to help you step into a new chapter of your life feeling more self-assured.

 AdvertisementADVERTISEMENT

-Once Libra season begins September 22nd, your focus shifts to money matters.
+Once Libra season begins on 22nd September, your focus shifts to money matters.
 Experiment with ways you can generate more wealth through artistic and creative mediums.
 With Saturn, the teacher planet, retrograde in your partnership sector, you may reconnect with a creative or professional collaborator who can help take your work to greater heights.

 Libra Sun & Rising: